AlvinDCarid/WeatherFetchingApp/README.md

 # A Simple Weather Data Fetching Application Coded in Java.
-## Displays wind speed and temperature of the city given in the search bar.
+## Displays wind speed, temperature and of the city given in the search bar.
     - Coded using Java libray JavaFx and OpenWeatherAPI

 ## UI Display of the Weather Application